grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 - **Loki Config vs. Values Config:**
   - The `values.yaml` file contains a section called `loki`, which contains a direct representation of the Loki configuration file.
   - This section defines the Loki configuration, including the schema, storage, and querier configuration.
-  - The key configuration to focus on is the `storage_config` section, where you define the S3 bucket region and name.
+  - The key configuration to focus on for chunks is the `storage_config` section, where you define the S3 bucket region and name.
+This tells Loki where to store the chunks.
+  - The `ruler` section defines the configuration for the ruler, including the S3 bucket region and name.
+This tells Loki where to store the alert and recording rules.
   - For the full Loki configuration, refer to the [Loki Configuration]({{< relref "../../../../configure" >}}) documentation.

 - **Storage:**
   - Defines where the Helm chart stores data.
   - Set the type to `s3` since we are using Amazon S3.
-  - Configure the bucket names for the chunks, ruler, and admin to match the bucket name created earlier.
+  - Configure the bucket names for the chunks and ruler to match the buckets created earlier.
   - The `s3` section specifies the region of the bucket.

 - **Service Account:**